vinothdinakar/FoodTruck/README.md

 9    CARDONA'S FOOD TRUCK                                     1800 MISSION ST 10   Curry Up Now                                             370 DRUMM ST

-Currently displaying 10 trucks from 1 to 10.
+Currently displaying 10 trucks from 1 to 10.<br>
 Type 'n' to display more trucks.
-Type 'e' to exit.
+Type 'e' to exit.<br>
 >

-4) User can type 'n' to get the next set of results or 'e' to exit.
+4) User can type 'n' to get the next set of results or 'e' to exit.<br>